LogicLogic in Rocq

 Qed.

-apply on an ↔ in either direction, without explicitly thinking
+We can also use apply with an ↔ in either direction,

-about the fact that it is really an and underneath.
+without explicitly thinking about the fact that it is really an

 Lemma apply_iff_example1: